<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 OSHA’s general color code for marking hazards, described in 29 CFR §1910.144, only uses two different colors: red for “Danger” (marking severe hazards), and yellow for “Caution” (marking less severe hazards).

 The American National Standards Institute (ANSI) standard Z535 uses red for “Danger” and yellow for “Caution,” just like the OSHA color code.
 They also use orange for “Warning” (for hazards that are not as extreme as “Danger,” but are more serious than “Caution” might imply).
 The ANSI Z535 standard adds green for safety messages and information, and blue for notices that provide other, facility-specific information.
-While these color assignments are described as used on signs and labels, the same general colors can be used for other needs, such as meeting the floor marking standards.
+While these color assignments are described as used on signs and labels, the same general colors can be used for other needs, such as meeting the floor marking regulations for industrial environments.

 Improve Workplace Safety with Floor Marking